oTree-org/otree-core/docs/app/templates.rst

         Body HTML goes here.
     {% endblock %}

-You may want to define your own base template rather than using pTree's built-in base template.
+You may want to define your own base template rather than using ptree's built-in base template.
 This is useful when you want to customize the appearance or functionality (e.g. by adding custom CSS or JavaScript), or customize the structure of HTML headings.
 This is easily done.
 Just follow the instructions `here <https://docs.djangoproject.com/en/dev/topics/templates/#template-inheritance>`__.